alireza-aghelan/image-and-text-classification/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/47056654/195458344-4d328b8e-ee57-4006-b9df-dfb8b53e3eba.png">

 To classify the images, we used the pre-trained DenseNet model.
-DenseNet is one of the new discoveries in neural networks for visual object recognition.
+DenseNet is one of the discoveries in neural networks for visual object recognition.
 DenseNet is quite similar to ResNet with some basic differences.
 DenseNet is specifically designed to improve the reduced accuracy caused by vanishing gradients in deep neural networks.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/47056654/195458471-3da407c8-7564-4788-a1fd-ded119ac2e8e.png">